RastaMan391/job-offer/README.md

 - bank account of a client,

-- operations on account being either positive transfer (incomming) or negative (outgoing).
+- operations on account being either positive transfer (incoming) or negative (outgoing).

 Rules are:
 - single client may have multiple accounts